bastiankistner/svgid-loader/README.md

 # svgid-loader

 Simple loader to add an `id` attribute to your svgs.

+Can be applied to SVGs when you want to import SVGs through `<use>` tags (e.g. with `nextjs`).

-( Could / should be combined with SVGO loader to achieve SVGR-like flexibility. )
+And could / should be combined with SVGO loader to achieve SVGR-like flexibility.

 **Install**